Vietnam.vn - Nền tảng quảng bá Việt Nam

 Iran bất ngờ rẽ hướng 'lạ' liên quan chương trình hạt nhân, IAEA vội lên tiếng

-IAEA Director General Rafael Grossi (2nd from left) visits Iran's uranium enrichment facilities on November 15.
+IAEA Director General Rafael Grossi (second from left) visits Iran's uranium enrichment facilities on November 15.
 (Source: Tasnim)

-However, the IAEA also noted that Iran has begun to limit its uranium enrichment to no more than 60%.
-According to Xinhua News Agency on November 20, during the regular meeting of the IAEA Board of Governors, Director General Rafael Grossi reported more clearly on the above move, after he returned from a visit to Iran last week.
+However, the IAEA also noted that Iran has begun to limit uranium enrichment to no more than 60%.
+According to Xinhua News Agency on November 20, during the regular meeting of the IAEA Board of Governors, Director General Rafael Grossi reported more clearly about the above move, after he returned from a visit to Iran last week.

-In Iran, Mr. Grossi held discussions with President Masoud Pezeshkian and other senior officials of the host country, focusing on "the possibility of Tehran not expanding its stockpile of uranium enriched to 60% U-235" and the technical verification measures needed for the IAEA to confirm compliance if the plan is implemented.
+In Iran, Mr. Grossi held discussions with President Masoud Pezeshkian and other senior officials of the host country, focusing on "the possibility of Tehran not further expanding its stockpile of uranium enriched to 60% U-235" and the technical verification measures needed for the IAEA to confirm compliance if this plan is implemented.

 The IAEA director general welcomed Iran's move, stating: "This is... a concrete step in the right direction.
 This is the first time since Iran abandoned its past obligations that it is moving in a different direction."